floweredscarf/su25/labs/lab02/index.md

 providing overdraft protection for the `Account` object `dom`.
 Recall this means the `parentAccount` of `dom` is `teresa`.

-Suppose, in each scenario below, `omd` has 100 as his balance while `teresa` has 500 as their balance.
+Suppose, in each scenario below, `dom` has 100 as their balance while `teresa` has 500 as their balance.

 `dom` attempts to withdraw 50
-: `dom` then has 50 remaining in his balance, while `teresa` still has 500.
+: `dom` then has 50 remaining in their balance, while `teresa` still has 500.

 `dom` attempts to withdraw 200
-: `dom` then has 0 remaining in his balance, while `teresa` needed to cover 100 for `dom`, leaving 400 as their balance.
+: `dom` then has 0 remaining in their balance, while `teresa` needed to cover 100 for `dom`, leaving 400 as their balance.

 `dom` attempts to withdraw 700